 This is the basic outline, but we’re very flexible.
 So if this model doesn’t suit you, let us know, and we’ll see what we can do.

 How much does it cost?

 Our costs are based on the word-length of your manuscript.

 2,500 words is a good minimum to give us something substantial to work on.
-Our costs for the whole package (reading, comprehensive feedback, follow-up meeting) in Bulgarian lev and in Euros are below:
+Our costs for the whole package (reading, comprehensive feedback, follow-up meeting) in Euros are below:

 You can submit a single work, or a body of related work (for example, a number of short stories).